NethermindEth/agentarena-arbiter/Demo/README.md

 docker-compose logs -f
 ```

-The API will be available at http://localhost:8000.
+The API will be available at http://localhost:8004.

-**Note:** When running with Docker, the system automatically connects to the MongoDB container.
-No additional configuration is needed.
+**Note:** When running with Docker, you need to configure the MongoDB connection string in your `.env` file.
+This allows you to use either a local MongoDB instance or a MongoDB Atlas cluster.

 ### Stopping Docker Services
 ```bash